miloradova95/CCL3/README.md

 # Heuristic Evaluation

+The heuristic evaluation is based on the initial mockup above

 ### 1. Visibility of System Status:

 The bottom menu navigation includes icons that inform users about their current location within the app.
 When a user navigates to a page, the corresponding icon transitions from an outlined icon to a filled icon, providing clear visual feedback about the selected page.
 This design ensures users always know where they are in the app.